exnotime/DV1508AssetTool/readme.txt

-use createSLN.bat to generate a solution
+use GenerateSolution.bat to generate a solution